darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 This is a continuation of the previous work done by Dimitri Nilov(https://www.gotechinsights.com/blog/part2cybertrend).
 When I started this project I was not aware of the work he had done intially.
 However, from a review of his work I have focused on a time series analysis of the attacks.
 Focusing primarily on 2014 - 2022 to see if any trends emerge from year to year.
 <!--more-->

+## What's happening?

+- Nation-state actors have consistently grown in influence from 2014 to 2023, particularly in Asia, Europe, and North America.
+This reflects the increasing use of cyber capabilities by governments for both defense and intelligence.

+- Criminal actors are widespread across all frames, highlighting that cybercrime is a constant, pervasive issue with global impact.

+- Hacktivists appear sporadically, usually concentrated in specific regions, suggesting that their activity is more event-driven and localized.

+- Undetermined actors persist in some regions, showing the complexity of attributing cyber activities accurately.
+This indicates a shift towards a more polarized cyber environment where geopolitical and economic factors drive cyber operations.

+From 2016 to 2017, there was a significant decrease in the number of attacks, with a drop of -27.7%.
+From 2019 to 2020, there was a sharp spike of 59.3%, possibly reflecting changes in attack patterns, maybe due to the COVID-19 pandemic and the shift to online activities.
+The largest growth occurred between 2021 and 2022, with a 68.1% increase in attacks, suggesting a notable escalation in cyber activity.
+Looking at the median we can see around a 9% positive change annually.
+However given the amount of fluctuations in the short observable years, not much can be predicted accurately.
+## Peak Attack Years:
+The peak year for cyberattacks was 2023 with 2,163 attacks, following the rise seen in 2022.
+The total attack count in these years is higher than the earlier years, however, the database needs to be updated to fully reflect the attacks for that year.

 ```r
 # Data manipulation libraries
 library(sp)